readium/swift-toolkit/docs/Guides/Content.md

 * `AudioContentElement` - audio clips
 * `VideoContentElement` - video clips
-* `ImageContentElement` - bitmap images, with the additional property:
+* `ImageContentElement` - bitmap images

-    * `caption: String?` - the caption from an enclosing figure's `figcaption`, when available
+All of them expose an additional `caption: String?` property - the caption from an enclosing figure's `figcaption`, when available.

 #### Text